Data Protection considerations for re-opening the University campus

-As part of the University's preparations to re-open the campus for the new academic year, we will be implementing several initiatives to reassure staff, students and visitors to campus that the University is doing its best to:
+As part of the University's preparations to re-open the campus for the new academic year, we have implemented several initiatives to reassure staff, students and visitors to campus that the University is doing its best to:

 - take care of the community

 - help identify employees, students or visitors who may be experiencing COVID-19 symptoms

 - provide real-time infection data on the University population